Updated on: 2/26/2019

+Drowning is a much more common form of child injury than many people think.
 Not surprisingly, unintentional drowning deaths are much more common when people are swimming.
 In 2007, there were 3,443 people who drowned in non-boating accidents compared to 496 people who drowned in boating accidents.

 More than one-fifth of people who die in drowning incidents are children age 14 and younger, making accidental drowning the second-leading cause of death for children in that age group.
 As a general rule, the younger children are, the higher risk they have of drowning.
 And while there are extensive numbers of non-fatal accidents, children ages 1 to 4 still have the highest drowning rate.
 According to CDC statistics, approximately thirty percent of unintentional deaths for children ages 1 to 4 were from drowning.

 Children are not the only ones who should be taken into account.
 Adults should also take serious precautions when getting into the water.
 In 2009, there were 4,720 boating accidents in the United States, and 3,358 boaters were injured while 736 died.
 Although adults, especially males, have better swimming skills, it is still crucial to wear a life jacket while out on open water.
 The majority of people who died in boating accidents drowned because they were not taking the proper safety precautions.

 For adults, it is common to find people drinking while they’re boating or at the beach.
 But alcohol use is involved in half of deaths associated with water sports, including one in five boating deaths.
 Alcohol impairs judgment as well as balance and coordination, so the result is that people are not able to swim as well as they thought they could.